WASdev/sample.ejb/README.md

 ### Using the command-line with Maven

 This project can be built with Apache Maven.
-The project uses the [Liberty Maven Plug-in] to automatically download and install the Liberty Java EE Web Profile 7 runtime from [Maven Central].
+The project uses the [Liberty Maven Plug-in] to automatically download and install the Liberty Java EE 7 Full Platform 7 runtime from [Maven Central].
 The Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: